CORE is working with local communities to provide critical relief to those most impacted by the Maui wildfires.

-In the immediate aftermath, over 4,500 were without power and over 2,200 structures have been damaged or destroyed Over 180 casualties have been confirmed, including 115 fatalities, making this one of the worst natural disasters in Hawaii’s history and amongst the top 10 deadliest fires in U.S. history.
+In the immediate aftermath, over 4,500 were without power and over 2,200 structures have been damaged or destroyed.
+More than 3,100 homes are destroyed or otherwise uninhabitable.
+As of October 2023, at least 97 fatalities have been confirmed, making this one of the worst natural disasters in Hawaii’s history and amongst the top 10 deadliest fires in U.S. history.

 Hawaii Governor Josh Green called it the “largest natural disaster we’ve experienced.
 It’s going to also be a natural disaster that’s going to take an incredible amount of time to recover from.”
 As the devastation continues to be assessed, local community-based organizations (CBOs) and agencies are addressing the vast, immediate needs, including shelter, financial assistance, and debris removal.
 Sustainable, long-term recovery efforts will be critical for those most affected by the fires.